 - Cool completely before frosting.

-- Add maple syrup to a food processor and blend until fine.
+- Add maple sugar to a food processor and blend until fine.

 - Add remaining ingredients and blend well.